 Executives who join companies to lead a digital transformation process are faced with a range of barriers, and may even abandon the project in just a few months.
 He or she will walk away frustrated and tired of fighting against the tide.
 The reason for this is that these professionals are hired with the support and incentive of the CEO, but soon find themselves alone.

 Even so, experts believe that the power of Chief Digital Officers will grow, and that soon they will be in command of most organizations.
-Professionals with this kind of profile are rare and often they are fought over, said Natascha von Boetzelaer, the Netherlands professional who heads the digital segment of global executive search firm Egon Zehnder.
+Professionals with this kind of profile are rare and often they are fought over, said Natascha von Boetzelaer, the Netherlands professional who heads Egon Zehnder's digital segment.

-Natascha spent several years at the Hong Kong office of Egon Zehnder, and has led a number of digital transformation processes.
-She believes that CDOs who come from digital companies have a lot to learn from traditional businesses.
-"They need to understand the culture and not try to implement so fast", she said to Valor, during a recent visit to São Paulo.
+CDOs who come from digital companies have a lot to learn from traditional businesses.
+"They need to understand the culture and not try to implement so fast", Natascha said to Valor, during a recent visit to São Paulo.
 Below are some sections of the Valor interview.

 Valor: How do you know when you should hire a Chief Digital Officer?